 The historic redwood chapel, built in 1888, is the oldest church building in Walnut Creek, and is used regularly for services.
 The chapel was originally constructed on Locust Street, but was relocated when St. Paul’s purchased the property on Trinity Avenue in the 1950s.

-St. Paul’s also owns two residential properties: a small single family home adjacent to the parish hall where our Associate Rector currently lives; and a three-bedroom condominium, about a mile from the campus, which is currently rented, and would be available to our new Rector.
+St. Paul’s also owns two residential properties: a small single family home adjacent to the parish hall where our Associate Rector may live; and a three-bedroom condominium, about a mile from the campus, where our Rector now lives.

 Worship and liturgy: Three regular Sunday services are held at St. Paul’s.
 The 7:30 a.m. service has a traditional flavor and is held in our historic redwood chapel and includes music.
-Noisy Mass is a short and sometimes raucous service tailored to families with very young children, at 8:45 a.m. in the Family Ministry Center, to provide an alternative to our main service at 9:30 a.m.
+Joyful Noise is a short service tailored to families with very young children, at 8:45 a.m. in the Family Ministry Center, to provide an alternative to our main service with choir at 9:30 a.m.